 Instructors may place books owned by the JMU Libraries on reserve.
 They may also place their personal copies of books on reserve, excluding custom textbooks and those with disclaimers.
-Videos, DVDs, and other non-print media (either owned by JMU Libraries or by the instructor) may be placed on reserve in Rose Library or Carrier Library.
+Videos, DVDs, and other non-print media (either owned by JMU Libraries or by the instructor) may be placed on physical reserve.
 JMU Libraries assume no liability for materials that are lost or damaged.
 Materials obtained through Interlibrary Loan or otherwise not owned by JMU Libraries or the instructor cannot be placed on reserve.
 If neither the library nor the instructor owns the item needed, reserve staff in collaboration with Liaison Librarians, are able to order new materials for the collection that can be put on reserve at any JMU library location.

 Hard copies of periodicals owned by the library cannot be placed on reserve.
 However, instructors may place their personal copies of periodicals on reserve for which the library will assume no liability.